rbutenuth/fpl/doc/variables-assignments-scopes.md

 Assigns nothing, returns 0 (false)

-Note that the first parameter of match-put is *not* evaluated.
+Note that the first parameter of match-put is _not_ evaluated.
 It must be a symbol or a (nested) list of symbols.

 ## Short Cut for Functions: def-function

-A function in fpl is a lambda expression.
+A function in FPL is a lambda expression.
 To define a function to square a number, you just have to write `(lambda (x) (* x x))`.
 To apply this to the number `7`, just write:
 `((lambda (x) (* x x)) 7)` and you get the result 49.